 El Cerebro snorted.
 “The sales from that bitty raid are going to keep us in food down here for a year.”

 Reese hid a smile as they left El Cerebro with his guards and followed the others in the opposite direction.
-“Looks like she’s no longer pining after you.”
+“Looks like she’s no longer pining after you,” Reese said.

 Jaxon snorted.
 “That’s a good thing.
-I was beginning to worry she’d lock me in some abandoned room down here until I gave into her demands.”
+I was beginning to worry she’d lock me in some abandoned room down here until I gave into her demands.
+Whatever those might be.”

-Reese laughed and turned on the projection light on her iTeeve.
+Reese laughed and engaged the projection light on her iTeeve.
 “Sounds about her style.”

 The maze of tunnels was tricky, and they’d both gotten lost in them before, but Eagle could retrace his steps now even without his glasses, so they were in no danger of misdirection with him here.
 Jaxon could feel his suit’s heat volume kicking up to account for the colder temperature in the tunnels.